-When she isn’t making deep connections with people, Andrea can be found in her kitchen trying new recipes or enjoying college football with her family including two college-age daughters and two rambunctious Labrador Retrievers.
+When she isn’t making deep connections with people, Andrea can be found in her kitchen trying new recipes or enjoying college football with her family including two college-age daughters and a rambunctious Labrador Retriever.

 Manager of Knowledge Management & Member Engagement

 Marice is the heart of our Membership and Marketing team.
 She helps members utilize their benefits so they can increase their knowledge, build relationships in the field, and easily identify time and cost savings.
 She is also the point person for our database, keeping staff informed and member information current.

 Prior to joining Exponent Philanthropy, Marice worked at the National Housing Conference, supporting its membership and events departments.
 She holds an MS in conflict analysis and resolution from George Mason University, and a BA in international studies from Berry College.